YamGram: The Hottest Pics From Ashanti’s Month-Long Birthday Vacay In Paradise

 I’m very, very excited about the new EP, I’m working on it with Metro Boomin.
 We have some amazing records I’m very, very excited about it.
 Some amazing other producers and some writers and I’m just really excited about the new sound.
 You know, there are a couple of things that I’m talking about that I’ve never talked about before.
 And some people are going to be like, “Oh my gosh, did she say that?”
 I’m excited about it.”

 Where would you go on your month-long vacay?
 Would you hire a photographer to follow you around?
-Tell us in comments and peep the hottest pics from her month-long vacay on the flip.
+Tell us in the comments and peep the hottest pics from her month-long vacay on the flip.

 Comments